inasafe/inasafe-doc/docs/source/developer-docs/logging.rst

     LOGGER.debug('Hello world')

-To use the logger in your :samp:`realtime` module you need to do something like this
+To use the logger in your :samp:`realtime` module you need to do something like this:
 ::

     import logging